Domestos – helping improve access to toilets

 Innovation, research and development

-In a blog post for the Thomson Reuters Foundation, Nitin Paranjpe, Unilever’s president of Home Care, says: “With brands that reach 2 billion people every day, Unilever can play an active role in achieving the sanitation goal.
+for the Thomson Reuters Foundation, Nitin Paranjpe, Unilever’s president of Home Care, says: “With brands that reach 2 billion people every day, Unilever can play an active role in achieving the sanitation goal.

 ”When people gain the benefits of a clean toilet, they demand a cleaner environment.
 For us this fosters innovation, research and development – much of this aimed at making hygiene and sanitation available and affordable.”